 Training status shows you how your training affects your fitness level and performance.
-Your training status is based on changes to your training load and VO2 max. over an extended time period.
+Your training status is based on changes to your training load and VO2 max., acute load and HRV status over an extended time period.
 You can use your training status to help plan future training and continue improving your fitness level.